dotoroart/cards/README.md

 #### *Setting*

-- You are wizards in a shapeshifting encounter.
+- You are wizards in a shapeshifting sex-battle

 #### *Objective*
+- Deal pleasure to your opponents and drain their vitality.

-- Drain your oponents vitality and be the last player remaining.
+- The last player remaining wins

-#### *Starting*
+#### *Start*

 - Each player starts with 20 points.
 - Each player is dealt 5 cards.